Vertically Align Text in Google Docs

 • Rotate the Text Box to 90% by dragging the handle or using the rotation options available.
 This will turn the text vertically.

-it is possible to align text both horizontally and vertically at the same time in Google Docs.
+It is possible to align text both horizontally and vertically at the same time in Google Docs using this method.
 To achieve this, follow these steps:

 1. Select the text you want to align both horizontally and vertically.